- 0.1 Epiphytic Miniature Orchids

 To read a planting list of beautiful miniature orchids, to grow inside terrariums or bottle gardens, please click here.

-To read about the Queen of Orchids – Grammatophyllum speciosum, the largest known orchid in the world, that flowered at the Royal Botanic Gardens, Kew, in the summer of 2015, please click here.
+To read about the Queen of Orchids – the largest known orchid in the world, and see photographs of its flowering at the Royal Botanic Gardens, Kew, please click here.

 To find out about the Writhlington Orchid Project and their success at the RHS Hampton Court Palace Flower Show 2016, please click here.